ballerina-platform/.github/profile/README.md

 As an open-source project, Ballerina welcomes contributions from the community.
 To start contributing, read these [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md) for information on how you should go about contributing to our project.

-## Reporting issues and security flaws
+## Report issues and security flaws

 Report an issue in the relevant repo out of the GitHub repos listed below.